 And we all know about that see food diet, don’t we!

 In 2002 I went to a horse auction and came home with a walking skeleton, a severely starved and abused Standardbred that I named Lucky.
 I wasn’t sure if this old racehorse was going to live through the night.
 He stayed with me until he turned 28, when he suddenly passed away.
 I was devastated.
 Read Lucky’s story that was published in Hoof Beats magazine: Lucky Boy.
 Before I bought Lucky I already owned a gorgeous Appaloosa named Whistler who passed away on September 1, 2019 at age 29.
 My last horse standing is Cajun, a 16-year-old mischievous Quarter Horse.
 His mother was a PMU (pregnant mare urine) mare who lost her job after the industry shut down 70% of the farms in 2003.

 I’ve had many dogs over the years, always rescue dogs.
 Here’s a little about my last two dogs that are featured in some of my posts here.
-My Black Lab named Chica who was previously owned by a 92 year old lady with Alzheimer’s Disease.
+My Black Lab named Chica was previously owned by a 92 year old lady with Alzheimer’s Disease.
 After she went into full time care the family tried to place the dog in a new home and I brought her home.
 Chica was a little chubby wubby when I got her because the former owner forgot she’d already fed her and kept on feeding her.
-My other dog, Shadow, is a Border Collie crossed with something big that jumped the fence.
+My other dog, Shadow, was a Border Collie crossed with something big that jumped the fence.
 She was picked up by the dog catcher in Yakima, Washington, a high kill shelter, and I saw her on Petfinder, and knew this beautiful girl must come home with me.
-My dogs love car rides and going on adventures with me.
+My dogs loved car rides and going on adventures with me.

 Over the years I’ve been involved in horse rescue and dog rescue, fostering and transport.
 At one time or another I’ve fostered all kinds of dogs in my home – Dalmatians, Labs, German Wirehaired Pointers, Weimaraners, and even the most gorgeous Munsterlander.